spettersson/splunk4patientprivacy/data_guide.md

 ```

 ### What Fields Are Needed?
-This repo comes with a number of pre-built [use cases](https://github.com/spettersson/splunk4patientprivacy/tree/0ba9865b121f96078699baeed1dc8db54b535732/use_cases) that require certain fields to function.
-While each use case specifies its required fields, these are the key fields you should ensure are in place:
+This repo comes with a number of pre-built [use cases](https://github.com/spettersson/splunk4patientprivacy/tree/0ba9865b121f96078699baeed1dc8db54b535732/use_cases) that expect specific fields with specific values to propely function and shine.
+While the exact field that each use case require may differ, there are

+each use case specifies its required fields, these are the key fields you should ensure are in place:

-# Employee fields
+#### Employee fields

 | Field                      | Description                                      |
 |----------------------------|--------------------------------------------------|